dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/quadrilateral.md

 ### GetArea

-It is used to get the area of the quadrilateral.
+Gets the area of the quadrilateral.

 ```cpp
 int GetArea() const